-Multidisciplinary approaches ranging from whole animal to genomic, transgenic, proteomics, translational and bioinformatic techniques are used to investigate the genetic and molecular basis of human diseases.
-Departmental equipment includes electrophysiological instrumentation, fluorescence imaging, UV-Vis and laser spectrophotometers, fluorometers, gas and liquid chromatographic-mass spectroscopic facilities, cell-culture facilities, and an extensive array of behavioral, cardiovascular, chemical, and biochemical instrumentation.
+Multidisciplinary approaches ranging from whole animal to genomic, transgenic, proteomics, translational and bioinformatics techniques are used to investigate the genetic and molecular basis of human diseases.
+Departmental equipment includes electrophysiological instrumentation, fluorescence imaging, UV-Vis and laser spectrophotometers, fluorometers, gas and liquid chromatographic-mass spectrometry facilities, cell-culture facilities, and an extensive array of behavioral, cardiovascular, chemical, and biochemical instrumentation.

-Admission to the program is competitive, and applicants with at least a baccalaureate degree are evaluated on the basis of undergraduate grades (particularly in science), Graduate Record Examination scores and letters of recommendation.
-Financial assistance may be available for full-time students.
+Admission to the program is competitive, and applicants with at least a baccalaureate degree are evaluated on the basis of undergraduate grades (particularly in science), Graduate Record Examination (GRE) scores and letters of recommendation.
+Financial assistance in the form of a stipend support and/or tuition scholarships may be available for full-time students accepted into the program..

 2500 North State Street

 Jackson, MS 39216